 The Shakepeare Nature Trail located to the left inside the entrance was laid out in 1907 by O.C.
 Simonds of Chicago, a renowned landscape architect.
 His "work with nature" philosophy clearly guided the park design.
 The nature trails are named after literary favorites, Longfellow, Byron, Homer, Goethe, Schiller, Virgil, and Whittier.
 Seventeen tree markers identify the species of trees located within this area.
 There are many native wild flowers found on the forest floor.
 Some of the examples are hepatica, red and white bane berry, jack-in-the-pulpit, various ferns, wood violets, wild Iris, yellow Lady Slipper, Solomon's Seal, Canada Mayflower, and many Anemone varieties.
 These characteristics anchor the original "natural" design from the past for our future enjoyment of our beloved park.

-2. After Labor Day Until Park Season Closing (Tentative Oct.)
+After Labor Day through Park Closing (Tentative Oct.)